kubeflow/website/content/docs/fairing/install-fairing.md

 pip install fairing
 ```

-After successful installation, the `fairing` python package should be
+After the install is complete, the `fairing` python package is
 available.
 Run the following command to verify that Kubeflow Fairing
 is installed: